In the Path of the Ancient Olmec Tour

 Day 4Explore San Lorenzo Tenochtitlán

-By no later than 1200 BC, San Lorenzo Tenochtitlán had emerged as the most prominent Olmec center and largest city in Mesoamerica.
+By no later than 1200 BC, San Lorenzo Tenochtitlán had emerged as the most prominent Olmec center and largest settlement in Mesoamerica.
 Without city walls for protection, San Lorenzo may have been largely a ceremonial complex.

 Archaeologists have uncovered numerous monuments here, including no less than ten of the huge basalt heads of rulers, the greatest weighing 28 metric tons and standing almost 10 feet tall.
 After spending the morning at this site, return to Lake Catemaco with time for a relaxing boat ride on the lagoon.
 (B/L/D)